 No?
 Join the club.

 Very few people understand the nuts and blots of climate science beyond the scientists themselves.
 And that is a real shame, because understanding climate change is important for everyone.

 This post is an attempt to explain climate science to beginners.
 And when I say beginners I definitely include myself.

 Where should you start?

 The world’s atmosphere has warmed about 0.85°C between 1880 and 2012.
 The oceans are also warming, absorbing 90% of the increased energy stored in the climate system.
-Ice sheets in the Arctic, Antarctica and Greenland are declining (Antarctic sea ice has grown).
+Ice cover in the Artic, Antarctica and Greenland is declining.
 Sea levels are rising, the ocean is acidifying and atmospheric concentrations of greenhouse gases are rising.

 These are the ‘fingerprints’ of climate change.
 The measurements that show us the world is changing.
 The ‘what’ if you will.
 Climate science is the effort to explain ‘why’ the world is warming, and what we can expect in the future.
 This is what we are going to try and explain here using three ideas: forcing, sensitivity and pathways.

 Climate scientists measure the drivers of climate change using a metric called ‘radiative forcing’.
 This quantifies the change in energy fluxes at the top of the atmosphere due to different climate drivers.
 Substances with a positive forcing, like carbon dioxide, are those warming the earth.
 Whereas substances with negative forcing, like sulphate aerosols, are those cooling the earth.